rails-girls-summer-of-code/summer-of-code/students/application.md

 Applications for Rails Girls Summer of Code will be opened <strong>in March 2015</strong>!

 This guide gives you all the information about what you will need when applying for Summer of Code.
-Take a look to ensure you know about all the components of a good application, and use our handy dandy overview links (below), to navigate quickly between the sections of this guide.
-If you have everything you need to apply, you can start formulating your application.
+Please read this carefully to ensure you know about all the components of a good application.

 * <a href="#1">Who is Eligible To Apply?</a>
 * <a href="#2">What Do You Need To Apply?</a>